How can we help people manage multiple projects easily?

 - Role: UX Designer, User Researcher

-Our team conducted Organizational and Domain Research, Competitive Analysis, and Heuristic Evaluations.
+Our team conducted foundational research, including a Competitive Analysis and Heuristic Evaluations.
 This enabled us to get a clear understanding of our client's capabilities and competitors.
 We created accounts on Asana and Basecamp to get direct experience with competitive products.
-I developed a Project Plan for our team to keep us on schedule, and made sure we understood our priorities.
+I developed a Project Plan for our team to keep us on schedule and track our priorities.
 We presented our client with a Statement of Work, and agreed that we'd send daily updates of our progress.

 A Persona is essentially who are we designing for.
 It's how we communicate data about the people who represent a major user group for our client's product.
 Having a deep understanding of users is fundamental to creating exceptional software.
-Personas help to prevent self-referential thinking, so that you don't design a product just for your own needs, without taking into account your customers' needs.
+Personas help to prevent self-referential thinking, so that you don't design a product just for your own needs or biases.
 The Persona we developed from our research is Stephanie.

 Much of my work focused on streamlining and simplifying the client's original Dashboard and Calendar views.
-These views were extremely dense with information, including icons and color-based visual cues.
+These views were extremely dense with information, including icons and visual cues based solely on color (which introduces accessibility challenges).
 I created a User Flow, and we built an Interactive Prototype of the client's original design so that we could perform Usability Testing by having users perform tasks on a realisitic version of the tool.

 Once I determined what the goals of the product were, I developed a second User Flow that represented a clearer, more intuitive approach to managing projects and events.
 Then our team created an Interactive Prototype of the updated system to do more Usability Testing.